libavg/libavg/sphinxdoc/misc.rst

         .. py:method:: interpolate(x) -> y

         Takes an x coordinate and delivers a corresponding y coordinate.

     .. autoclass:: Logger

         Interface to the logger used by the avg player.
+        The logger supports custom log handlers, categorized logging messages and log levels.
+        The logger can not be instantiated, is available in the avg module.
+        It can be configured via environment variables, c++ plugins or python.

-Enables the setting of different logging categories.
-Categories can be set either by calling Logger.setCategories or by setting the :envvar:`AVG_LOG_CATEGORIES` environment variable.
+        Log categories can be set either by calling Logger.setCategories or by setting the :envvar:`AVG_LOG_CATEGORIES` environment variable.
 When set through the environment, log categories are separated by colons.
 In bash syntax:

         .. code-block:: bash

-            export AVG_LOG_CATEGORIES=ERROR:WARNING:CONFIG:PROFILE
+            export AVG_LOG_CATEGORIES=CONFIG:PROFILE:MEMORY

         Log categories are:

         :py:const:`NONE`
-            No logging except for errors.
+            Outputs everything that has not been categorized.
         :py:const:`PROFILE`
             Outputs performance statistics on player termination.
         :py:const:`PROFILE_LATEFRAMES`